 Who Should Use Wix POS?

-Based on this Wix POS system review, here are the types of businesses that will get the most value from the Wix POS system:
+Based on this Wix POS system review and our evaluation of the Wix commerce POS point of sale features, here are the types of businesses that will get the most value from the Wix POS system:

 - Small retailers who already have a Wix website and want to add in-store sales without managing two separate platforms.
 The Wix retail POS setup keeps everything unified.